Cap-go/website/src/content/blog/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 ---
 slug: "building-a-native-mobile-app-with-nextjs-and-capacitor"
-title: Creating Mobile Apps with Next.js and Capacitor.
+title: "Building Native Mobile Apps with Next.js and Capacitor: A Step-by-Step Guide"
-description: How to create a mobile app with Next.js, Capacitor and implement native UI with Kosta UI.
+description: Learn how to create native mobile apps using Next.js and Capacitor in this comprehensive guide.
+Discover the latest best practices and techniques for building high-performance, feature-rich mobile applications.
 author: Martin Donadieu
 author_url: https://x.com/martindonadieu
 created_at: 2023-02-21
-updated_at: 2023-03-10
+updated_at: 2024-06-16
 head_image: "/next_capgo.webp"
 head_image_alt: Next.js and Capgo illustration
 tag: Tutorial